6th Battalion, Royal Scots: Mobilisation

 On the outbreak of war on 4 August 1914, the Lothian Brigade mobilised at Edinburgh as part of Scottish Coastal Defences.

 Almost immediately, TF units were invited to volunteer for Overseas Service.
 On 15 August 1914, the War Office issued instructions to separate those men who had signed up for Home Service only, and form these into reserve units.
 On 31 August, the formation of a reserve or 2nd Line unit was authorised for each 1st Line unit where 60 per cent or more of the men had volunteered for Overseas Service.
 The titles of these 2nd Line units would be the same as the original, but distinguished by a '2/' prefix, and a 2nd Lothian Brigade was formed from these units.
 3rd Line training units were formed in 1915.
 The only TF battalion of the Royal Scots that did not immediately form a 2nd line was the 6th Bn, which instead provided two companies of reinforcements to bring 1/4th and 1/8th Bns Royal Scots up to war establishment.
 A 2/6th Battalion was finally formed in March 1915.

 1/6th Royal Scots

-Having contributed large drafts to other battalions, 1/6th Bn did not leave the Lothian Bde until 5 September 1915 when it went to Egypt to join the Western Frontier Force (WFF) on 20 November.
+Having contributed large drafts to other battalions, 1/6th Battalion did not leave the Lothian Brigade until 5 September 1915 when it embarked at Devonport to go to Egypt to join the Western Frontier Force (WFF) on 20 November.
 After serving with the WFF in the Senussi Campaign it was sent to France on 27 February 1916 for Line of communication duties on the Western Front.
 1/6th Battalion arrived at Marseilles on 15 May 1916 and was immediately amalgamated with 1/5th Bn Royal Scots.